anton-k/csound-live-sampler/README.md

 (files which contain individual instrument parts of the track) and list of slots with cues.
 Slots define the division of the track on sections.

-regarding stems both tracks has the same structure. we have 4 instruments at play: drums, bass, guitars and vocals.
-Each instrument is directed to dedicated channel:
+Regarding stems both tracks have the same structure.
+We have 4 instruments at play: drums, bass, guitars and vocals.
+Each instrument is directed to a dedicated channel:

 ```yaml
       stems: